MariusWilsch/claude-tts-output/current.md

-# New Test Without YAML Front Matter
+# Second Test - Checking Rendering

-This content was written WITHOUT the YAML front matter block at the top.
-Let's see if the workflow needs to add it automatically.

-## Testing Autonomous YAML Handling

-If this renders as HTML at the `.html` URL, it means Jekyll is processing it even without explicit YAML front matter.

-If it shows as raw markdown, we need to ensure YAML front matter is always prepended when writing new content.
+This is another test to verify the GitHub Pages rendering behavior.

+## Update Time

+Current timestamp: 2025-11-14 13:17:00

-## Expected Behavior
+## Content

-The utility script should handle adding YAML front matter automatically when new content is written, ensuring every update triggers Jekyll processing.
+This markdown file does NOT have YAML front matter.
+We're testing whether GitHub Pages will render it as HTML or serve it as raw markdown.

+## What We're Learning

+- Does Jekyll require explicit YAML front matter?
+- Can we rely on automatic processing?
+- Or do we need to prepend `---` blocks ourselves?

 ---

-*Test content - 2025-11-14*
+*Second test iteration*